 (3) For a third or subsequent violation within one year, a fine of not more than $500.

-§342H-F Injunctive and other relief.
-The director may institute a civil action in any court of competent jurisdiction for injunctive and other relief to prevent any violation of this part or any rule adopted pursuant to this part, to collect administrative penalties, or to obtain other relief.
-The court shall have power to grant relief in accordance with the Hawaii rules of civil procedure."
+§342H-E Injunctive and other relief.
+The director may institute a civil action in any court of competent jurisdiction for injunctive and other relief to prevent any violation of this part or of any rule adopted pursuant to this part, to collect administrative penalties, or to obtain other relief.

 SECTION 3.
-The department of health, in cooperation with but not limited to the Retail Merchants Association, Hawaii Food Industry Association, and the counties, shall submit a report to the legislature no later than twenty days prior to the convening of the regular session of 2010, on the progress and effectiveness of the plastic carryout bag recycling program, including recommendations for legislation.
+The department of health, in cooperation with the Retail Merchants Association, Hawaii Food Industry Association, counties, and other stakeholders as appropriate, shall submit a report to the legislature no later than twenty days prior to the convening of the regular session of 2011, on the progress and effectiveness of the at-store recycling program, including recommendations for legislation.